How to remove “Apple wants to make changes” pop-up virus from Mac

 Have you ever been enjoying a peaceful evening at home curled up with your favorite book or binge-watching your favorite show when suddenly the phone rings?
 You glance at the caller ID and see an unfamiliar number, but you answer anyway, only to be bombarded by a pushy telemarketer trying to sell you something you don’t want or need.

-In this article, I will guide you through the process of removing the “Apple wants to make changes” pop-up virus from your Mac.
-By following the steps outlined in this article, you’ll be able to eliminate this annoying alert and get back to using your computer without any interruptions.
+In this article, I will guide you through the process of removing the pop-up virus and getting back to using your computer without any interruptions.

 I will also provide you with tips on how to avoid getting infected with malware and viruses in the future, so you can keep your Mac safe and secure at all times.
 With this guidance, you’ll be able to take control of your Mac’s security and ensure that it operates smoothly and efficiently, free from any harmful viruses or malware.